Enabling Conservation through Innovation.

 Feral cats also transmit diseases to pet cats, wildlife and humans, where the annual health costs of cat-borne diseases are estimated at over $8B a year in Australia.

-Feral cats are notoriously difficult to control as they are reluctant to take baits or enter traps, particularly when prey, such as small native mammals, are abundant.
-All cats are fastidious cleaners that groom regularly.
+Feral cats are notoriously difficult to control as they are reluctant to take baits or enter traps, particularly when their prey are abundant.
+But all cats are fastidious cleaners that groom regularly.

-What’s in the name?
+What’s in the name Thylation?